 Why I home-school my children (Guardian, UK, 07-01-11) – a teacher of fifteen years decided to educate her sons at home; she explains her reasons and how it works for her.

 Home schooling – a vision of the future?
 (Telegraph, UK, 11-04-09) James Bartholemew writes about his experience, home educating his daughter, and the many benefits.
-He also writes about changing attitudes to home education, and a grant given by Essex County Council to six families who refused to send their children to a failing school.
+He also writes about changing attitudes to home education.
+He mentions a grant given by Essex County Council to six families who refused to send their children to a failing school.

 Are home-schooled children more vulnerable?
 (Telegraph, UK, 20-01-09) Written just before the report on home education in the UK, launched by Baroness Morgan, this article is about Shara Ouston who has home educated six children, and believes home education to be the best option.

 No school like home (Guardian, UK, 19-08-08) Article about two home educating families, the Fishers and the Brookes, with commentary by two educationalists.
-Autonomous education, for the most part, with GCSEs taken, and university degrees for most.
+About autonomous education, for the most part.
+Most take GCSEs, and some go on to university.

-Home education: a class apart (Telegraph, UK, 12-04-08) Article about two young children, adopted from China, who have never been to school; they study at home, such subjects as classics, crafts, singing and so on, and are delightfully outgoing and intelligent.
+Home education: a class apart (Telegraph, UK, 12-04-08) Article about two young children, adopted from China, who have never been to school.
+They study at home, such subjects as classics, crafts, singing and so on.
+The children are delightfully outgoing and intelligent.

 State schools shunned for home education (Guardian, 08-02-08) General article about the increasing numbers of parents seeking alternatives to state education, in particular home education.

-School’s out, forever (The Guardian, UK, 14-04-07) Article about the Newstead family.
+School’s out, forever (The Guardian, UK, 14-04-07) An article about the Newstead family.
 Their three sons do not go to school, and are educated according to their needs and interests.

 Faith fuels home education boom (BBC, UK, 23-03-07) Article about an American homeschooling family, who educate their son at home for religious reasons.

-School’s Out (Evening Gazette, UK, 27-2-07) Interviews with two Teeside families who opted for home education, believing it to be much better for their children than going to school.
+School’s Out (Evening Gazette, UK, 27-2-07) Interviews with two Teeside families who opted for home education.
+They believe it to be much better for their children than going to school.

 Home schooling numbers undertain (BBC, UK, 23-2-07) Discussion of uncertainty about numbers of British home educators, despite a study which attempted to discover the number.